antonio-gabriele-rizzo/TechLab-M365-Portfolio/01-Tenant-Setup/Tenant-Setup.md

 - Tenant administration fundamentals
 - User management overview
 - Licence management awareness
+- Role-Based Access Control (RBAC) awareness
 - Administrative role awareness
 - Technical documentation using GitHub and Markdown

 ---

+## Summary

+This project provided an introduction to the Microsoft 365 environment and established a foundation for future administration tasks.

+By exploring the Admin Center, Active Users, Licence Management, and Administrative Roles, I gained a better understanding of how Microsoft 365 environments are structured and managed.

+---

+## Next Project

+### User Management

+The next project focuses on:

+- User creation
+- Licence assignment
+- Password reset
+- Block sign-in
+- User deletion
+- User restoration

+These tasks simulate common responsibilities performed by IT Support Technicians and Microsoft 365 Administrators.
 ## Next Project

 User Management